hamadsuniverse/codecatalyst-sst-app/README.md

 # Sample React.js SST app

-An example full-stack serverless React.js app created with SST, that uses Structurizr for documentation management of archtectural diagrams, docs and archtectural decisions capture using Architecture decision records (ADRs).
+An example full-stack serverless React.js app created with SST.

 This sample also includes Amazon CodeCatalyst workflow (CD pipeline) to deploy changes to main branch to aws automatically.